ranjanrai12/angular-prep/src/app/theory/rxjs/01-observable & Operator.md

 #### ExhaustMap

-The Angular ExhaustMap maps each value from the source observable into an inner observable, subscribes to it.
-It then starts emitting the values from it replacing the original value.
-It then waits for the inner observable to finish.
-If it receives any new values before the completion of the inner observable it ignores it.
+**use case**: It waits for the inner observable to finish.
+If it receives any new values from outer observable before the completion of the inner observable then it ignores it.

-or in simple term
+**Use Case:** Prevent duplicate submissions (e.g., payment buttons)

-`exhaustMap` ignores new emissions from the source Observable while an inner Observable is being processed.
-Once the inner Observable completes, exhaustMap will handle any new emissions from the source Observable.
+Example 1:

 ```ts
  delayedObs(count: number) {